How to drive a manual car - a quick and easy guide with pictures

 1. Get in the car and put on your seatbelt

-2. Put the key in the ignition and turn all the way until the engine starts
+2. Put the key in the ignition, check the gearbox is in neutral and then turn all the way until the engine starts

 3. Put the clutch pedal down with your left foot (this the pedal on the left)